gourryinverse/cxl-boot-to-bash/doc/linux/memory-hotplug.rst

 Systems with extremely large amounts of :code:`ZONE_MOVABLE` memory (e.g.
 CXL memory pools) must ensure that there is sufficient local :code:`ZONE_NORMAL` capacity to host the memory map for the hotplugged capacity.

+Driver Managed Memory
+*********************
+The DAX driver surfaces this memory to memory-hotplug as "Driver Managed".
+This is not a configurable setting, but it's important to not that driver managed memory is explicitly excluded from use during kexec.
+This is required to ensure any reset or out-of-band operations that the CXL device may be subject to during a functional system-reboot (such as a reset-on-probe) will not cause portions of the kexec kernel to be overwritten.